 If any underwriters are involved in the offer and sale, they will be permitted to engage in transactions that maintain or otherwise affect the price of the securities.
 These transactions may include over-allotment transactions, purchases to cover short positions created by the underwriter in connection with the offering and the imposition of penalty bids.
 If an underwriter creates a short position in the securities in connection with the offering by selling more securities than set forth on the cover page of the applicable prospectus supplement, the underwriter may reduce that short position by purchasing the securities in the open market.
 In general, purchases of a security to reduce a short position could cause the price of the security to be higher than it might be in the absence of such purchases.
 As noted above, underwriters may also choose to impose penalty bids on other underwriters and/or selling group members.
-This means that if underwriters purchase securities on the open market to reduce their short position or to stabilize the price of the securities, they may reclaim the amount of the selling concession from those underwriters and/or selling group members who sold such securities as part of the offering.
+This means that if underwriters purchase securities on the open market to reduce their short position or to stabilize the price of the securities group members who sold such securities as part of the offering.